 Tulle Fabric: There are different types of tulle, made in different countries.
 Much of the tulle made in China tulle is often a polyester/nylon combination and while it may feel soft, it is not flame-resistant.
-Premium 100% Nylon Tulle Made-in-USA is inherently flame-resistant (and the only tulle I use in my own handmade designer tutus).
-Other tutus may be made from cotton fabric scraps, in which case you may need to iron only the cotton (not the tulle) strips.
+Premium 100% Nylon Tulle Made-in-USA is inherently flame-resistant (and the only tulle I used in my own handmade designer tutus).
+If you have a tutu made from cotton fabric scraps, you may need to iron only the cotton (not the tulle) strips.

 Static Cling: It happens.
 Tutus are made of nylon and/or polyester so static is an issue.
 Try wiping each strip of tulle with a fabric softener sheet.
 Or spritz with water and hang to dry.
 A solution of water and liquid fabric softener can also be sprayed on the tutu and worked through.

 Preserve Tutu’s Shape | Storage: Follow these care instructions after each use and hang to store.

 Frayed tutu ends: The great thing about tutus is that they don’t have hems!
 Just cut the frayed ends carefully with a sharp scissors.
 Easy peasy! :)

 Content and photos Copyright © Tricia | Castles N Crowns Photography | Castles N Crowns Fairy Tale Photography | Castles N Crowns | FairyTalePhotoArt.com | CastlesNcrownsBoutique.blogspot.com (2005-present).